xasc/tree-sitter-t32/README.md

 - `(symbol)` nodes that represent an unquoted module, like `\module`, cannot be differentiated from node type `(trace32_hll_variable)`, e.g. `\x`.
+- `(symbol)` nodes that depend on the hex radix mode cannot always be kept apart from `(address)` nodes, e.g. `P:A::B:0x800`.
+To avoid conflicts always add the radix mode to the number.
 - Commands from the `Var` command group that contain multiple chained `(format_expression) (_hll_expression)` blocks
 - Unquoted `(path)` nodes are not clearly distinguishable from other literal types